code-rush/givel-info/givel/README.md

                  If the user does not exist, BadRequest exception is raised with a message "User does not exist!"

-- **get all communities**
-  - Path: /api/v1/communities/
-  - Method: **GET**
-  - Returns: results as an array of communities with city, state member counts.
-  - Description: Returns all communities in a dictionary with key city, state and members.
-                 States are abbreviated.
-The client needs to sort them in the alphabetical order.

 - **get user's profile picture**
   - Path: /api/v1/users/accounts/{user_email}/picture